aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* [`aws-analytics-reference-architecture.DataPlatformNotebookProp`](#aws-analytics-reference-architecture.DataPlatformNotebookProp)

+Required the props of the notebooks dataplatform to be deployed.

 ---

 ##### `emrEks`<sup>Required</sup> <a name="aws-analytics-reference-architecture.DataPlatformNotebookInfra.property.emrEks"></a>

 - *Type:* [`aws-analytics-reference-architecture.EmrEksCluster`](#aws-analytics-reference-architecture.EmrEksCluster)

+Required the EmrEks infrastructure used for the deployment.

 ---

 ##### `serviceToken`<sup>Required</sup> <a name="aws-analytics-reference-architecture.DataPlatformNotebookInfra.property.serviceToken"></a>

 - *Type:* `string`

+Required service token of the addManagedEndpoint Custome Resource This used to create the CR deployed in the EMR on EKS stack.

 ---